optimazter/relu_plot_lib/README.md

 *relu_plot_lib* is a simple graph tool for flutter desktop applications.

+Add multiple graphs and annotate them with widgets of your choosing, navigate around the plot and scale it using your mouse, and read and compare graph values with crosshairs.

 # Usage
 To use relu_plot_lib, simply add *relu_plot_lib* as a dependency in your *pubspec.yaml* file.